 SOAS considers its relationship with our alumni community to be life-long, and we will keep hold of your details until you tell us you no longer wish to hear from us.

 As a data subject you have certain legal rights in relation to your personal data, which you can exercise at any time.
-As alumni, supporters or donors you have the right to access, correct, or restrict your data, to object to our processing and you also have the right to withdraw your consent to receive marketing materials and have your data permanently deleted.
+As alumni or friends you have the right to access, correct, or restrict your data, to object to our processing and you also have the right to withdraw your consent to receive marketing materials and have your data permanently deleted.

 Accessing a copy of your personal data